-|Former names||MS Alexander Borodin, MS Borodin|
+|Former names||MS Borodin, MS Alexander Borodin|

 Review of MS Tikhi Don

 MS Tikhi Don cruise ship ("теплоход Тихий Дон" круизный корабль) is a traditional Russian river passenger ship built for the USSR (Soviet Union) in GDR (Eastern Germany).
-On foreign markets, the riverboat is advertized under the names "MS Alexander Borodin" (Александър Бородин) and "MS Borodin".
+On foreign markets, the riverboat is advertised under the names "MS Alexander Borodin" (Александър Бородин) and "MS Borodin".
 Among the largest foreign brands chartering the Borodin ship are Phoenix Reisen (German travel company), APT-Travelmarvel (Australia).

 Tikhi Don (Alexander Borodin) cruises on Volga River, between homeports St Petersburg and Moscow, and also between Moscow and Rostov-on-Don.
 From the same series are a total of 28 boats manufactured in the period 1983-1992.
-All these ships are with diesel-electric propulsion (three propellers) and originally designed with capacity 332 passengers (max).
+All these ships are with diesel-electric propulsion (three propellers) and originally designed with a capacity of 332 passengers (max).

 History and ownership